YoussefA103/youssefa103.github.io/README.md

 **Sutton Trust Pathways to Banking and Finance**

-The programme’s Economics lectures have supplemented my wider knowledge of current real-world problems as well as providing me more detailed insights on possible careers in finance and banking; investment banking in Mergers and Acquisitions is career that I am working towards.
+The programme’s Economics lectures have supplemented my wider knowledge of current real-world problems as well as providing me with more detailed insights on possible careers in finance and banking; investment banking in Mergers and Acquisitions is career that I am working towards.
 Additionally, I refined key transferrable skills such as communication and public speaking.